staticafi/sbt-fizzer/README.md

 tab (Ctrl+Shift+D) and select the target `Benman @ dbg`.
 Then press F5 to start benchmark building.
-By editing this target in `launch.json` file under `.vscode` folder you can specify what benchmarks to actually build.
-By default there is set `all` meaning that all benchmarks are compiled.
+By editing this target in `launch.json` file under `.vscode` folder you can specify what benchmarks to build.
+By default this is set to `all`, meaning that all benchmarks are compiled.

 Now you can debug the fuzzer (server).
 In the debugger tab select the target `run server`.
 Then press F5 to start debugging.
-By editing this target in `launch.json` file under `.vscode` folder you can specify what benchmark we be analysed during the debug session.
-By default there is set one randomly choosen benchmark.
+By editing this target in `launch.json` file under `.vscode` folder you can specify what benchmark will be analyzed during the debug session.
+The default setting is one randomly chosen benchmark.

 ### **Running binaries in terminal**